tunjid/me/readme.md

 * [Tiling](https://github.com/tunjid/Tiler) as a way of loading paginated data
 * Trees as a backing data structure for app navigation
 * [`Mutators`](https://github.com/tunjid/Mutator) as abstract data types for the production and mutation of state
-* [Motional Intelligence](https://medium.com/androiddevelopers/motional-intelligence-build-smarter-animations-821af4d5f8c0)with global UI as implemented with Jetpack Compose
+* [Motional Intelligence](https://medium.com/androiddevelopers/motional-intelligence-build-smarter-animations-821af4d5f8c0) with global UI as implemented with Jetpack Compose

 ![Demo image](https://github.com/tunjid/me/blob/main/misc/demo.gif)

 The API consumed is that of my personal website.
 The source can be found [here](https://github.com/tunjid/tunji-web-deux).

+## Arch

+### Navigation
+Each destination in the app is represented by an `AppRoute` that exposes a single `@Composable` `Render()` function.
+The backing data structure for navigation a the tree like `StackNav` and `MultiStackNav` classes.

 I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
 I'm a huge proponent of dependency injection, yet the repository uses manual